This Is Facebook's News Survey

-Last week, Facebook said its News Feed would prioritize links from publications its users found "trustworthy."
+Last week, Facebook said its News Feed would prioritize links from publications its users deemed "trustworthy" in an upcoming survey.
+Turns out that survey isn't a particularly lengthy or nuanced one.
+In fact, it's just two questions.

-The company is overhauling News Feed amid ongoing criticism of its platform, which has come under fire for enabling foreign manipulation of US elections, giving rise fake news, and making people feel bad.

-Facebook plans to determine whether or not a publication is trustworthy via a survey — an idea that itself was met with harsh criticism and questions.
-Top among them is whether it's wise for Facebook to entrust decisions on news trustworthiness to a user base that has already widely spread fake news and content created by a Kremlin-linked troll farm.

 Do you recognize the following websites